 Double ovens can be effective at saving energy, if you only use one cavity at a time when cooking or baking.
 This is because the appliance doesn't have to use as many resources to heat the single area, which is typically smaller than that of a standard, single oven.
 If your double oven has two, spacious oven cavities, you'll likely not see much of a difference in your bill.
 In addition, if your household uses both cavities at the same time, you'll likely not see much of a difference either.
 To actually save energy, use one cavity—preferably the smaller of the two—and place your items on the highest rack.
 For more, see our guide on ways to save energy at home.

 Can you self-clean double ovens at the same time?

 For safety reasons, you cannot self-clean double ovens at the same time.
 You have to run separate cleaning cycles for each cavity, so the model doesn't get too hot and become a hazard in your home.
 On the contrary, you can use double ovens at the same time for cooking, baking, and roasting.
 If you want to skip the self-clean cycle, you can also follow our guide on how to clean an oven.

-This article was edited and updated by Marisa Casciano, who is our large appliance expert, and written by Brigitt Earley, who has written and edited hundreds of food-related articles and buying guides for various publications over the course of the last 10 years.
+This article was edited and updated by Marisa Casciano, who is the large appliance expert, and written by Brigitt Earley, who has written and edited hundreds of food-related articles and buying guides for various publications over the course of the last 10 years.
 Brigitt also has extensive cooking experience, having completed schooling at The French Culinary Institute in New York City.
 She cooks with a 30-inch KitchenAid combination wall oven.